-As outlined in the Mutual Obligation Requirements section, Participants who are undertaking full-time residential or intensive drug and alcohol treatment or rehabilitation will not be required to complete the minimum Job Search Requirement.
+As outlined in the Mutual Obligation Requirements section, Participants who are undertaking fulltime residential or intensive drug and alcohol treatment or rehabilitation will not be required to complete the minimum Job Search Requirement.
 These Participants remain on the Provider's caseload and continue to be serviced by the Provider while undertaking these interventions.

-The Provider must enter non-vocational assistance and intervention Activities in the Department's IT Systems and refer participants to these Activities in accordance with the Department's training resources.
+- The Provider must retain evidence (either hard copy or soft copy) of invoices for services or a letter of acceptance into a program for non-vocational interventions). - The Provider must enter non-vocational assistance and intervention Activities in the Department's IT Systems and refer participants to these Activities in accordance with the Department's training resources.